Page 7 - Babywearing

 Jewel Tones

 The colors of teal, emerald, gold, colbalt, purple and burgundy look good on every skin tone and next to every hair color.
-I can’t wait to purchase a pair of skinny jeans or
+I can’t wait to purchase a pair of skinny jeans or a pair of ballet flats in one of these beautiful colors.

 Baby Gear